smith-xyz/pqc-readiness-tracker/public/data/graph-schema.md

   [done]         [API only]     [waiting on TLS]
 ```

+**Note**:

-**Note**: Protocol support (TLS, SSH, IPSec, QUIC) is shown in crypto library metadata.
+- Protocol support (TLS, SSH, IPSec, QUIC) is shown in crypto library metadata.
 Click nodes to see protocol details.
+- Infrastructure nodes branch from crypto libraries to show enterprise-critical applications that inherit PQC support.
+- Click runtime nodes to see applications/frameworks that depend on them.

 ## Visualization Goals